PaulModaley/spidermanphonics/README.md

 ## 8. Known Bugs
 <a name="knownbugs"></a>
 - Mobile landscape view: Overflow hidden on landscape mode prevented full game screen from being visible.
-Removed 'overflow hidden' to enable scrolling in landscape mode.
-Issue now resolved.
+To resolve this, I removed 'overflow hidden' to enable scrolling in landscape mode.
 - Answer validation: Answer validation did not function correctly with initial efforts to implement a JS function to validate user answers.
 Issue was resolved by slicing the file URL of the images.
-Issue now resolved.

 [Back to top](#table-of-contents)